YoussAbboud/SoftwareEngineering/README.md

 # Project Status
 Active / In Development
 # Support
-For any questions, or help regarding this project, please contact any one of the developers:// christina.aouad@lau.edu youssef.abboud01@lau.edu georges.younes@lau.edu
+For any questions, or help regarding this project, please contact any one of the developers:
 #
+christina.aouad@lau.edu
+youssef.abboud01@lau.edu
+georges.younes@lau.edu